hn275/scripts/edit-fzf/README.md

 in step 4.

 3. create a `locations.txt` at `$XDG_CONFIG_HOME/edit` (this is likely going to be at `$HOME/.config/`).
-Specify inside this file all the directory you want.
+Specify inside this file all the directories you want.

    - For example, if the full path is `$HOME/scripts` then an entry